maniartech/InternetObject-js/README.md

 # <img src="./logo/internet-object-logo.png" height="24px" alt="Internet Object" title="Internet Object"> Internet Object

-Thin, robust, schema-first yet simple data interchange format for Internet.
-Best well-planned alternative to JSON!
+This is the official repository for Internet Object in JavaScript.
+Internet Object is a thin, robust, schema-first yet simple data interchange format for the Internet.
+It is the best well-planned alternative to JSON.
+This JavaScript/TypeScript library provides a simple and easy-to-use API to work with Internet Object documents.

 For specification and more information, visit [InternetObject.org Docs](https://docs.internetobject.org).

-## 🚧 Work In Progress - API WILL CHANGE ⚠️
+## 🚧 Work In Progress - API MAY CHANGE ⚠️

 ### Example Usage